phoenixyjy/Web-Crawler/README.md

 5. leave sometime for the website to render, so you can have the full elements of the target website.

 ## files explaination
-crawler 1 and crawler 2 are the simpler crawlers crawler 3 is a more complicated cralwer
+PostCode Crawler and the cash rate crawler are the typical easy crawler's.
+The idea is more basic, just locate the element by CSS tag crawler 1 is a little bit more complicated crawler 2 is the an more advanced crawler with proxy rotation, and proxy pre-checking.